Israel initiates defamation lawsuit against The New York Times over report on sexual abuse of Palestinian detainees - PRESS AI WORLD

 PRESSAI

-• Israel announced a defamation lawsuit against The New York Times over a sexual abuse report.
+• Israel plans to file a defamation lawsuit against The New York Times.

-• Israeli officials claim the report is based on "unverified sources" linked to Hamas.
+• Israeli officials claim the report is based on distorted lies.

-Israeli authorities are pursuing legal action against The New York Times due to a May 11 article by Nicholas Kristof, which reported on alleged widespread sexual abuse against Palestinian detainees.
-This decision was announced by Prime Minister Benjamin Netanyahu and Foreign Minister Gideon Saar, who described the publication as "one of the most hideous and distorted lies ever published against the State of Israel" according to Channel News Asia, Middle East Eye, and Le Monde.
+Israeli authorities will take legal action against The New York Times following the publication of an opinion piece by Nicholas Kristof that alleges widespread sexual abuse of Palestinian detainees.
+Prime Minister Benjamin Netanyahu and Foreign Minister Gideon Saar have announced the initiation of a defamation lawsuit, characterizing the report as "one of the most hideous and distorted lies ever published against the State of Israel" and claiming it has no basis in verified sources, according to Channel News Asia and Le Monde.

 SHARE THIS ARTICLE: